Jan-van-Waaij/Charon.jl/docs/src/reference.md

 If you provide data in formats 1, 2, or 3, then the program will automatically convert it to format 4.

 Parameters:
 * `nchains`, number of chains, which is a positive integer.
-If you want to run all your chains in parallel, start julia with number of threads equal or higher to `nchains`.
+If you want to run all your chains in parallel, start julia with number of threads equal to `nchains`.
 * `nsteps` number of samples per chain, which is a positive integer.
 * `prioronn` the prior on n, specified as a subtype of `DiscreteUnivariateDistribution` of the Distributions Julia package.
 Our implementation requires that `prioronn` has support on {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}, because otherwise rounding errors will accumulate too much.
 * `prioronτCτA` is the prior on (τC, τA), which allows for correlation between τC and τA.
 Its type is a subtype of ContinuousMultivariateDistribution.
 It should have support contained in [0,∞)x[0,∞).